 The DACS Lighting System Server provides an automated interface, through which a user can control and monitor all the connected devices in a building-wide light control system.
 It comes with a web interface.
 The DACS Ethernet Adapter was produced to be able to duplicate the web interface through Ethernet IP.
 The functionality is made available in the Rockwell PLC with the help of some AOI instructions.

-Please reference the Dialight DACS EtherNetIP Adapter – Pyramid User Reference Document for details on the available objects and properties.
+Please reference the Dialight DACS EtherNetIP Adapter – User Reference document for details on the available objects and properties.

 This document describes the Dialight DACS AOIs that provide access to get and set the available DACS Lighting System properties.